protoben/resume/cv.md

 Research Interests
 ------------------

-* Quantum algorithms for cryptography and cryptanalysis
+* Quantum algorithms and quantum information
 * Quantum-safe cryptographic primitives and security properties
 * Design and implementation of provably secure cryptography and network software